spesmilo/electrum-docs/hardfork.rst

 minted outputs could be much slower, because you would need miners to send you new coins.

-Here we propose to use RBF transactions: it will works with the existing software, and without the help of miners.
+Here we propose to use RBF transactions: it will work with the existing software, and without the help of miners.

 Launch two instances of Electrum, from your your Core and BU